Welcome to Carawirry Forest Escape –

 Must-Haves:

 - Food & Drinks – Bring everything you need for meals, snacks, and your favourite drinks.
-Our kitchens are fully equipped, ready for you to cook up a feast.
+Our kitchens are fully equipped with utensils and equipment, ready for you to cook up a feast.

 - Clothing – Dress for the season and pack layers.
 The forest can be warm during the day but cooler in the evenings.